seafaring/seafaring.github.io/about.md

 <br/>
 I'm a physics major at the University of Central Florida.
 <br/><br/>
-My goal in life is to learn more about the world and help others with science.
+My goal in life is to learn more about the world and help others through science.
 <br/><br/><br/>
 ### Contact me
 Feel free to contact me below.